12 ways to save money on your supermarket shop

 While you may trick yourself that a branded item is better or tastier than the supermarket’s budget version, in many cases there is little difference.
 The well-known brands and most expensive versions will be at eye level, so look nearby for cheaper versions and see if you can taste the difference.
 Don’t just assume that the brands will be more expensive, though.

 Goods with the longest shelf life will be under or behind those that are soon going out of date.
 Have a rummage and you’ll find food you can enjoy for longer.
 When you get home, bring items that are going out of date soon (especially those with a ‘use by’ sticker) to the front of the shelves in your fridge to prompt you to eat these before they become inedible.
 If you have food that’s about to go off, try to cook it while it’s still fresh – soups and stews are a good way of stretching out vegetables beyond their best before dates.

 12. Keep tabs on your budget

-Some people tot up their shop as they go and some supermarkets have gadgets to help you do this.
+Some people tot up their shop as they go and some supermarkets have gadgets to help you do this (scan and shop).
 If you find you’re always busting your food budget, try to take a month-long view by keeping receipts and being aware of top-up trips to the shops.
 If you and another person share food shopping duties, make sure you’re communicating properly to avoid double-ups or excessive waste.